Why building an antifragile mindset beats resilience alone

 Arrange your challenges so each one builds on the last.
 If you’re working on presenting with confidence, don’t jump from silent meetings to keynote speeches.
 Go: small team meeting, cross-functional presentation, larger group, recorded session, external audience.
 Each level of challenge activates and refines the capability the previous level built.

 This is a structured post-setback protocol.
-Timing matters – don’t run this analysis when you’re still emotionally activated.
+Timing matters, so don’t run this analysis when you’re still emotionally activated.
 Research on self-distancing by psychologist Ethan Kross shows that analyzing events from emotional distance (rather than raw activation) allows the brain to extract learning instead of ruminating [6].

 Wait 24-48 hours, when your brain can access pattern recognition rather than raw emotion.
 That’s not procrastination.
 It’s strategy.